sftpplus/sftpplus-docs/src/doc_source/operation/authentication.rst

 You can configure whether to allow file transfer users to change their own password, or whether to have their password updated only by administrators.

-Only application accounts defined inside SFTPPlus Local Manager can have their password changed.
+Only application accounts defined inside SFTPPlus Web Manager can have their password changed.

 Operating system accounts, domain accounts, LDAP accounts, and other accounts